lotharthesavior/wt-do-child-theme/README.md

 ];
 ```

 These items will be available in the Theme's menu on the WP-Admin.
-Any menu can the attached to this location (e.g. "Words Tree My Account Menu").
+Any menu can the attached to this location (e.g. the default menu, which is used by the theme to increment the Woocommerce My Account menu items, is "Words Tree My Account Menu").

-**After add another page to the menu, it is necessary to visit the page Settings/Permalinks at the WP Admin Area.**

 #### Shortcodes